berndwaibel/HomeAssistantOpenDTU/README.md

 After that you can create visualisations for the entites (which is not described here)

 ## Setup
+I am currently using OpenDTU Version v23.6.28.
+Update is work in progress.

 As it is now allowed in germany to use "plug-and-play" photovoltaic systems with limit of 800 Watt, I decided to build this on my garage.
 The hardware I used is listed here: [HARDWARE.md](./docs/HARDWARE.md).